LakshayBaijal/SNS_Assignments_Lakshay/README.md

 - Secure Communication: Utilizes DES-CBC for encryption and HMAC-SHA256 for data integrity.
 - Diffie-Hellman Key Exchange: Establishes secure keys between the server and each client without transmitting them directly.
 - Session Management: Generates unique session tokens for each client to manage individual sessions securely.
-- Graceful Disconnects: Clients can disconnect gracefully, informing the server to clean up resources.
+- Disconnects: Clients can disconnect, informing the server to clean up resources.

 ## Architecture